 Public Hunting Opportunities in Suffolk County, Long Island

-NYSDEC manages several public hunting areas on Long Island which are shown and described on Long Island Public Hunting Areas and in the brochure Public Hunting Opportunities on NYSDEC-Managed Lands (PDF) (198 KB).
+NYSDEC manages several public hunting areas on Long Island which are shown and described on Long Island Public Hunting Areas.
 NYSDEC Managed Land Access permits are required for hunting on all NYSDEC-managed areas on Long Island.
 Daily access permits are required to hunt on parts of the Rocky Point Natural Resources Management Area and parts of the Otis Pike Preserve from November 1 through December 31.
 Daily access permits also are required to hunt on all NYSDEC-managed areas during the January firearms deer season in Suffolk County.

 Before November 1 and after December 31 (except for the days of the January firearms deer season), hunting on NYSDEC Managed Lands is by NYSDEC Managed Land Access permits.
 There is no fee for access permits.

 NYSDEC Managed Land Access Permit Procedures for Hunting

 Except for the days of the January firearms deer season, a NYS DEC Managed Land Access Permit is required to hunt on the Sarnoff Pine Barrens Preserve, Barcelona Neck, Westhampton Management Area, East Bartlett, Ridge, West Tiana, East Hampton Cooperative Area, Southampton Cooperative Area's and the following portions of the Otis Pike Preserve, and Rocky Point Natural Resources Management Area:

 - Rocky Point (spot nos.
 7A & 25)

 - East Bartlett - (spot nos.
 16A)

 - Otis Pike - Topping Path/Hunter's Garden (spot nos.
 23-34)

 - Otis Pike - Eastport (spot nos.
 41-42)